Research Project Descriptions

 Project Goals:

-In ultra-miniature and low-power multi-sensor microsystems, the interface circuitry (signal conditioning and processing) plays an important role in achieving high performance and hence has been identified as a key component in the whole system.
-This project seeks to develop a full-featured, low-power, single-chip, hardware interface that interrogates a wide range of MEMS and biochemical sensors or actuators.
-In the first phase of this effort, the Universal Micro-Sensor Interface (UMSI) chip was developed.
-In the second phase of the project, low-power circuitry to implement on-chip impedance spectroscopy is being developed.
-This new interface will add significant functionality to the UMSI chip and support readout of a wide range of nanomaterials and biosensor arrays.
+In ultra-miniature and low power multisensor microsystems, the interface circuitry (signal conditioning and processing) plays an important role in achieving high performance and hence has been identified as a key component in the whole system.
+This project seeks to develop a full-featured, low-power, single-chip, hardware interface that provides a link between a central processor and a wide range of MEMS sensors and actuators.
+The chip being developed is called the Universal Micro-Sensor Interface (UMSI).
+The highly programmable readout circuit is suitable for use in a wide range of sensor microsystems and can be easily expanded for future applications.

 Title: Low Power and Robust Digital Circuit Design